Melih199/Exp_rob_assignment_1/README.md

 3. *Ahmet Samet Kosum - s5635830*
 4. *Abdelouadoud Guelmami - s546728*

-# Notes for teammates:
- 1. Seperate the readme file of simulation and real robot.
- 2. Show the link of the used repos for Rosbot and aruco marker
- 3. Show the dependencies more detailed.
- 4. Add "Why we used simulation" (time, cost ext)
- 5. Explain the nodes, msgs that have been used for simulation and realrobot

 ## Repository Organization
 Within this repository, you will discover the "assignment_1" folder, meticulously organized to include all essential files, complemented by a comprehensive README.md file providing detailed guidance and information.